Haoyu-Tan/ImageManipulation/README.md

 ## Description
 This is an image manipulation program written in C++.
 The list of features that it supports will be listed below.
 For each feature that involves sampling, all point, bilinear, and gaussian sampling are used.

 **This is a course project, the original subission page is on: https://sites.google.com/umn.edu/haoyutan/home/project-2.
-However, the webpage is for reference only, please still download the code from github, thanks a lot!**
+However, the submission webpage is for reference only, please still download the code from github, thanks a lot!**

 ## How to Run
 1. Run the Project2.exe under ./Proj2-Resources-2/Debug with following syntax on command line: